jguzmancampoy/BRM/README.md

 # BRM
-Repository for Behavioural Research Methods\
+Repository for Behavioural Research Methods Project\
 Authors: Leena Ahmad, Julio Guzman, Michal Konjevod\
 BRM.ipynb contains the jupyter notebook containing the code and outputs written in colab so please adapt file import line to local if running on local jupyter notebooks\
 BRM.html is a html version to open in browser also containing code and outputs but that cannot be ran. included for visualisation purposes only\